radudi1/concurrency-sync-benchmark/README.md

 - the first argument it's the number of operations per each iteration in millions; this many increments and this many reads will be executed on each iteration
 - the second argument if maximum number of gouroutines - the same number for readers and writers; the application will iterate starting from 1 reader and 1 writer and than gradually increase up to this argument but excluding iterations in which the number of operations can't be equally divided to workers
+- results are all in nanoseconds per operation
+- ROMutex and WOMutex are actually RWMutexes but only with readers or writers which should be the best case scenario for RLock and WLock
+- ROAtomic and WOAtomic are atomic primitives with only readers or writers; they actually measure the speed of Load and Add

 Results
 =======